danielnehrig/nvim/Readme.md

 - f - file related (telescope)
 - w - window

+There are some remaps to default mappings for example if an LSP Server attaches\
+see `mappings.lua` for more info

 </details>

-# Inspirations and sources
+# Inspirations, sources and thanks

+_you are probably better of using these since they are community driven I'm the sole maintainer of this config_

 - Lvim
 - nvchad and module suite
-  - Theme based solution (which I incorporated packer themes in)
+  - Theme based solution
   - If the theme modules wouldn't be strictly written for nvchad I would have used their module
 - base16